ZoneMinder/zoneminder/README.txt

 or similar command for your distribution.
-ZoneMinder will then start  up when your machine reboots and can be controlled  (by the  root  user)  by doing 'service zm start' or  'service  zm stop'  etc.  You  may need to use the '-levels'  parameter  to chkconfig to ensure that ZoneMinder is started when  you  need it to.
+ZoneMinder will then start  up when your machine reboots and can be controlled  (by the  root  user)  by doing 'service zm start' or  'service  zm stop'  etc.  You  may need to use the `-levels'  parameter  to chkconfig to ensure that ZoneMinder is started when  you  need it to.